Logiqx/gpx-ideas/docs/xmlschemas/tpx/1/0/README.md

 #### Extensions

-This schema defines Logiqx extensions to be used with the [GPX 1.1](http://www.topografix.com/GPX/1/1/gpx.xsd) schema.
+This [TPX 1.0](../../../tpx10.xsd) schema defines Logiqx extensions to be used with the [GPX 1.1](http://www.topografix.com/GPX/1/1/gpx.xsd) schema.

-The root element defined by this schema is intended to be used as a child element of the "extensions" elements in the trkpt element.
+The "extras" element defined by this schema is intended to be used as a child element of the "extensions" elements in the trkpt element.

 For example: